lachiejames/npm-downloads-increaser/README.md

 Once you specify your configuration, this will start spamming downloads for the provided package in the npmjs registry.
 This will increase the popularity score of the npm package.

+NOTE: The npmJS Weekly Downloads are updated **once every 24 hours**, so results will not be instantly visible.

 ### Configuration options

 | Property               | Description                                             | Example                     |